Constand Viljoen

 General Constand Laubscher Viljoen (28 October 1933 – 3 April 2020) was a South African Army officer and politician.
-He co-founded the Afrikaner Volksfront (Afrikaner People's Front) and later founded the Freedom Front (which in turn merged into the Freedom Front Plus before the 2004 election).
+As the Chief of the South African Defense Forces from 1980 – 1985, he oversaw military attacks on the anti-apartheid movement both within South Africa and neighbouring countries.
+During South Africa's transition from apartheid to democracy, he co-founded the Afrikaner Volksfront, a separatist group, and planned to lead an armed insurgency.
+After participating in discussions with Nelson Mandela and leading a failed armed incursion in Bophuthatswana, Viljoen left the Volksfront and founded the Freedom Front political party.
+His decision to participate in the first universal elections was instrumental in quashing the plans of white separatists to pursue armed insurgency.
+He served seven years in parliament and, due to the conditions of the transitional constitution of 1993, served as the first Leader of Opposition until the departure of De Klerk from the government in 1996.

+Early life and education

+In 1933, Viljoen and his identical twin brother, Abraham (Braam), were born in the town of Standerton, Mpumalanga.
+Their ancestors were 17th century European settlers.
+During the Anglo-Boer war, their father Andries had been interned in a concentration camp as a child with his mother and his siblings while his father fought the British in a Boer militia.

+Constand and Braam grew up on Potfontein, the family farm.
+Viljoen graduated from Standerton High School in 1951.
+His political views differed from his family's: they supported Jan Smuts and the United Party, while he supported the National Party.
+His brother Braam became an anti-apartheid activist, theology professor, and clergyman.
+Viljoen was interested in fighting insurgencies.

 Military service

-Viljoen matriculated at Standerton High School in 1951.
 He joined South Africa's pre-republic Union Defence Force at the Military Gymnasium in Voortrekkerhoogte for the Permanent Force Cadet Course of which he won the "Best Student" in 1952.
 He studied at the Military Academy from 1953 and graduated as Best Student in 1955 receiving a degree in military science at the University of Pretoria.
 He was among others Aide de Camp to Dr EG Jansen, Battery Commander at 4 Field Regiment, Instructor at the School of Artillery and Armour, OC 14 Field Regiment in Bethlehem, OC School of Artillery.
 Second in Command Orange Free State Command in 1968.

 Col Viljoen qualified as a paratrooper at this time in Bloemfontein.
 OC Army College, Director of Artillery (on the staff of the Chief of the Army) and Director Management Services (on the staff of the Chief of Defence Staff).
 By 1974, Viljoen had been named the South African Army's Director of General Operations, subsequently serving as the Principal Staff Officer to the Chief of the South African Defence Force.
 He was appointed as Chief of the Army in 1977 and succeeded General Magnus Malan as Chief of the South African Defence Force in 1980.
 He was awarded the Master Gunner badge (crossed-barrels) in 1984.